By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 427|Page: 1|3 min read

-In the beginning minutes of the documentary, Louis Theroux, the BBC reporter, asks Shirley Phelps, the daughter of Westboro’s founder, asks if she considers herself to be in a cult (9:40).
-She defensively responds that she is doesn’t care about “all about that nonsense” regarding accusations of being a cult and that “we are the ones who are strictly adhering to the doctrines of faith of all the mainline religions”.
+In the beginning minutes of the documentary, Louis Theroux, the BBC reporter, asks Shirley Phelps, the daughter of Westboro’s founder, if she considers herself to be in a cult (Theroux, 2007, 9:40).
+She defensively responds that she doesn’t care about “all about that nonsense” regarding accusations of being a cult and that “we are the ones who are strictly adhering to the doctrines of faith of all the mainline religions”.
+This statement reveals a deep-seated denial and a rigid adherence to their beliefs, which they claim align with mainstream religious doctrines, despite widespread criticism and evidence to the contrary.

 I do not believe that their behavior is purely religious as their main ideologies are based on sociopolitical stances.
-From extremely dehumanizing homophobic views to believing Barack Obama is the antichrist and that will lead the apocalypse.
-What I found was interesting was that their views aligned with those of white supremacists but laced throughout the film is their apparent hatred for United States and the flag.
+From extremely dehumanizing homophobic views to believing Barack Obama is the antichrist who will lead the apocalypse (Smith, 2010), their doctrines seem more politically charged than spiritually guided.
+What I found interesting was that their views aligned with those of white supremacists, but laced throughout the film is their apparent hatred for the United States and the flag.
 In certain parts of the film, you can see them hanging the US flag upside down and tying them to their feet to show that they are walking over it.
-Yet, there is no extreme public uproar over these “anti-patriotic” acts unlike when Colin Kaepernick peacefully protested against what the US flag represents by kneeling during the american pledge.
+Yet, there is no extreme public uproar over these “anti-patriotic” acts, unlike when Colin Kaepernick peacefully protested against what the US flag represents by kneeling during the American pledge.
+This dichotomy highlights a societal bias in what is considered acceptable protest and what is not.

 Browse our vast selection of original essay samples, each expertly formatted and styled